A Lot or a Little?

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-ROCKY II is very similar to the first film, except this time around it feels like Stallone's rabid fans got to vote on the ending.
-Cornball complications are made palatable by Stallone's decent direction.
-He knows the lovable-lummox character thoroughly, and he puts so much joy in to the performance we end up following Rocky and Adrian from Palookaville to Cliche-ville in spite of ourselves.
+This sequel is very similar to the first film, except this time around it feels like Stallone's rabid fans got to vote on the ending.
+Cornball complications are made palatable by Stallone's decent direction in Rocky II.
+He knows the lovable-lummox character thoroughly, and he puts so much joy into the performance that we end up following Rocky and Adrian from Palookaville to Cliché-ville in spite of ourselves.

 Rocky's almost too good to be true here, saying nothing but nice things about Apollo Creed, even thanking Creed for the rematch in which his fearsome enemy plans to humiliate and destroy him.
 Watching Rocky Balboa embodying good sporting conduct does give one cause to reflect how often opponents in sports dramas are demonized into monsters rather than respectful competitors.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.